 First, let's go to the Bridge preferences and look at the General settings (Figure 1).
-The bridge preferences can be accessed via the Edit menu in Windows or the Adobe Bridge CC menu in macOS.
+These are located in the Edit menu in Windows and the Adobe Bridge CC menu in Mac OS X.

 In the Behavior section you can choose to make Adobe Photo Downloader launch by default whenever a new camera card is inserted (or if a camera is connected to the computer directly).
 The 'Double-Click Edits Camera Raw Settings in Bridge' option allows you to override the default behavior and forces Bridge to be the program that always hosts the Camera Raw plug-in.